wmatous/304proj/README.md

 ```
 private String getRecordsAsJSON(PreparedStatement ps)
 ```
-to retrieve the results of a query as JSON.
+to retrieve the results of a query as a String representing a JSON list .
 PreparedStatement can be created like this:
 ```
 ps = con.prepareStatement("select * from Account");
 ```